Russian Blue cat crouching on carpet

 Are Russian Blue cats hypoallergenic?

 While no cats are truly hypoallergenic, Russian Blues are considered one of the less allergenic cat breeds available.
-If you are allergic to cats, but aren’t bothered by minimal allergy symptoms or are willing to take allergy medicine more often than not—the Russian Blue should be on your list.
+If you struggle with cat allergies, but aren’t bothered by minimal allergic reactions or are willing to take allergy medicine more often than not—the Russian Blue should be on your list.

 Russian Blue cat looking up